mrinalwahal/service/service/README.md

     mockgen -destination=mock.go -source=service.go -package=service
     ```

-This will generate the file `mock.go` which will contains your mock service.
+This will generate the file `mock.go` which will contain your mock service.
 You can import it in your tests with:

 ```
 func TestFoo(t *testing.T) {